 The White House, which is still standing and is now a lovely property indeed, was about five miles uphill from the Plymouth railway station—an easy distance for a strong walker like Barbara.
 The Boston & Maine railroad provided a direct link with Boston’s North Station, itself easily reached by tram from Brookline Village.

 So I think it possible that on December 7, 1939, Barbara took the train to Plymouth, arriving late at night.
-She either walked the five miles to the White House (if that is in fact our farmhouse) and spent the night there, thinking things over, or she walked the five miles to her final resting place beside Durgin Brook, where she hugged a favorite pine tree for the last time, took powder from her medicine bottle with water from her flask (both such items were recovered from the scene and Dr. Moritz concluded that suicide was the cause of death), and listened to the singing of the brook while the cold night carried her away.
+She either walked the five miles to the White House and spent the night there, thinking things over, or she walked the five miles to her final resting place beside Durgin Brook, where she hugged a favorite pine tree for the last time, took powder from her medicine bottle with water from her flask (both such items were recovered from the scene and Dr. Moritz concluded that suicide was the cause of death), and listened to the singing of the brook while the cold night carried her away.

 You may wonder why I don’t compare my DNA with DNA extracted from the remains.
 That’s because—like Eepersip, Elsie, and Barbara—they have vanished.
 Daniel Mills, Laura Smith, and I contacted every agency in New Hampshire that might have records of what happened to them, as well as Harvard Medical School, without success.
 Any trace of the remains’ final resting place has disappeared.